shrutiVij1502/Terraform-infra-nginx-deploymnet/README.md

 ![image](https://user-images.githubusercontent.com/67600604/184831458-4481d042-7305-49ea-a26b-7d1071e23e06.png)

-### Important Note - we have created a new private key for the newly created
+### Important Note - we have created a new private key for the newly created instance

 now, to access the new instance using ssh , we need to go into the /opt/terraform folder in our aws server and then run the command ``` ssh -i id_rsa ec2-user@ipaddress```